List of state highway loops in Texas (100–199): Loop 120

 Loop 120 is located in Dickens.

 Loop 120 was designated on May 14, 1941, from SH 70 south of Dickens, to a point US 62/US 82 west of Dickens.
 On September 27, 1957, Loop 120 was extended north 1.4 mi along the old route of SH 70.

 Loop 121

+Loop 121 is a partial beltway around the city of Belton in the U.S. state of Texas.

 Loop 123

 Loop 123 is located in Lexington.

 Loop 123 was designated on September 15, 1941, from US 77 northeast of Lexington, eastward through Lexington to a point on US 77 east of Lexington.

 Loop 124

 Loop 124 is located in Tyler.
 The 1.5 mi route follows the original alignment of SH 64 through the city.
 It begins at SH 31 (Front Street) on the east side of Tyler.
 It follows Old Henderson Highway to the southeast to an intersection with Loop 323.
 The route continues to the southeast to its terminus at SH 64.
 Old Henderson Highway continues beyond both ends of the highway without the Loop 124 designation.

 Loop 124 was designated on September 15, 1941, along the former alignment of SH 64 through Tyler.
 It was originally designated from the intersection of SH 64 (Dallas Highway) and US 69 (Glenwood Boulevard) east along Erwin Street.
 It followed Erwin Street until the intersection with Old Henderson Highway, which Loop 124 would follow to its current eastern terminus.
 On May 30, 1962, the portion west of SH 31 was removed and turned over to the city of Tyler for maintenance.